frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ### SSR Timings

+*NOTE: We are working with RenderDoc frame captures, which were captured on an RTX 3080 at native 3840x2160 with no dynamic resolution or DLSS.
+The game was also running at maximum graphical settings.*

 As usual, we have to check our timings.
 Can't just do things willy nilly and call it a day.
 We have to make sure we are still within a reasonable frame-time.

-The original shader timing within RenderDoc at 3840x2160 on an RTX 3080 is the following...
+The original shader timing within RenderDoc is the following...

 ![](content/timings-ssr-og.png)